 “They’re hoping to put enough political pressure on the president that he’ll back off and they’ll never again have to deal with America trying to get free, fair and reciprocal trade,” Ross said during a news conference Thursday, Aug.
 23, at the Fargo campus of the North Dakota State College of Science.
 “That’s the only Achilles heel that we have, is any sign of weakness to these other countries.”

-At the press conference, Ross said the nation's overall economy doesn't appear to have suffered, despite the tariffs being levied on products such as steel, aluminum, washing machines and solar panels.
+In the meantime, Ross said the nation’s overall economy doesn’t appear to have suffered, despite the tariffs being levied on products such as steel, aluminum, washing machines and solar panels.

 “We just had 4.1 percent growth in the June quarter.
 We’re going to have another very good quarter in September.
 There’s no sign that the world is coming to an end because of the tariffs,” Ross said.

 Rep. Kevin Cramer, R-N.D., who hosted Ross’ visit, said that since the tariffs have been put into place, formerly shuttered steel and aluminum plants are reopening.
 We can’t return to 50 percent of the market share, “but certainly we can get up from 5” percent, Cramer said.

 Ross, who was joined by U.S. Department of Agriculture Deputy Secretary Stephen Censky, took part in several events, including an open town hall at the NDSCS building.